 The researcher argued that increasing the income of the middle class would be difficult, and that much of their additional income could end up sitting in bank accounts or fueling stock or property speculation.

-“China’s massive low-income group holds the key to Beijing’s imperative to spawn more consumption as until now, many of them want to spend but have too little income… Many of them are spending almost all of their scanty wages on daily necessities or are even turning to online loan sharks for money to make ends meet.
+“China’s massive low-income group holds the key to Beijing’s imperative to spawn more consumption as until now, many of them want to spend but have too little income… Many of them are spending almost all of their scanty wages on daily necessities or are even turning to online loan sharks to make ends meet.
 By increasing their monthly wages by just a few hundred yuan, their lives can have a big difference, and hence China’s overall consumption picture,” said Liu.

 With the report being carried in numerous papers across the nation, more policy wonks and scholars, including those with the State Council’s Development Research Center, have joined the chorus calling for Beijing to raise the incomes of poor people, which has already been heeded.